-But before we get to that let us talk about what TAM really is and how you can calculate it.
+But before we get to that let us understand what TAM really is.

 What is TAM (Total Addressable Market)?

-There are many different ways to define TAM, but in its simplest form, a company’s TAM is the estimate of the entire market size that could be catered to by their product(s) and/or service(s).
-And by that definition, one could also say that it is the total market demand for a company’s product(s) and/or service(s).
+There are many different ways to define TAM.
+But in its simplest form, a company’s TAM can be defined as the estimate of the entire market size that could be catered to by their products and services.
+And by that definition, one could also say that it is the total market demand for a company’s products and services.

 Your Total Addressable Market, Total Available Market, or TAM refers to the total revenue opportunities available for your company.
 However, it wouldn’t be practical to target your entire TAM even if you’ve created a new industry or you don’t have much competition.
 This is because there exists certain limitations within your business model that make targeting your entire TAM extremely impractical.
 A more realistic way to define your market would be to create subsets within the scope of your TAM on the basis of certain limitations.